 – be conscious who you surround yourself with and how they impact your confidence

 Surround yourself with reminders of challenges you achieved and things you are proud of

 Leverage your environment to support you in good habits, such as exercise, healthy food, maintaining high energy and positive thinking

 I hope you got some good ideas on how to build your confidence – but we are not done yet!

 Liked the ideas?
 Now, it’s action time!

 Moment to act: Do you have your next goal set?
 Are you prepared to conquer it well, and did you split it into the small steps?
 If not, adjust your plan, and follow steps 1-3 (from the beginning of this article) on your next goal

 Moment to reflect: Which of the tips mentioned in this article would be most valuable for you to implement?
 Choose between 1 and 3 tips, and take a moment to plan how will you do more of this in the following days.

-Join us for the Build a Powerful Mindset online course.
+Join us for the 8 lessons for cultivating an empowering mindset online course.